Barbecue: Etymology and spelling

-The English word barbecue and its cognates in other languages come from the Spanish word barbacoa, which has its origin in an indigenous American word.
-Etymologists believe this to be derived from barabicu found in the language of the Arawak people of the Caribbean and the Timucua people of Florida; it has entered some European languages in the form of barbacoa.
+The English word barbecue and its cognates in other languages come from the Spanish word barbacoa, which has its origin in a Taíno word.
+Etymologists believe this to be derived from barabicu found in the language of the Arawak people of the Caribbean and the Timucua people of Florida.
 The Oxford English Dictionary (OED) traces the word to Hispaniola and translates it as a "framework of sticks set upon posts".

-A popular folk etymology of the word says that the term is derived from the French barbe à queue ("from beard to tail") signifying a whole animal being roasted on a spit, but this origin for the word is not supported by academic etymology.
+A popular folk etymology of the word says the term is derived from the French barbe à queue ("from beard to tail") signifying a whole animal being roasted on a spit, but this origin for the word is not supported by academic etymology.

 The term itself has two spellings in English: "barbecue" and "barbeque".
-While in most countries the spelling "barbecue" is used, the spelling "barbeque" is occasionally used in Australia, New Zealand, and the US.
+While in most countries the spelling "barbecue" is used, the spelling "barbeque" is sometimes used in Australia, New Zealand, and the US.